fabiansinz/natter/doc/source/Distributions_Histogram.rst

 center of a bin.
 For the leftmost and rightmost bin, the bins are chosen symmetrically around the bin node.
 Everything which is outside the first bin node minus half its distance to the second is not considered in binning.
 The same holds true for the rightmost bin.

 .. moduleauthor:: Fabian Sinz <fabee@bethgelab.org>
 .. autoclass:: natter.Distributions.Histogram
-   :members: pdf, loglik, ppf, sample, histogram
+   :members: